KVtofan/Personal-Wiki/Internet/internet-common.md

 - **Connections:** A connection is established between two sockets when two devices want to communicate with each other.
 - **Data transfer:** Once a connection is established, data can be transferred between the applications running on each device.
 Data is typically transmitted in segments, with each segment containing a sequence number and other metadata to ensure reliable delivery.
 - **Latency:** The amount of time it takes for a packet of data to travel from its source to its destination.

+## Long and Short pooling
+## Long and Short Pooling

+- **Long pooling:** client sends a request to the server and keeps the connection open until the server.
+This approach can result in blocking the server as it keeps the connection open until the server responds.

+- **Short pooling:** client sends periodic requests to the server to check for updates.
+The server responds immediately with the latest data, regardless of whether there are any updates or not.
+This approach can result in more frequent network traffic and higher server load compared to long pooling.

+Both long and short pooling are used in web applications to implement real-time communication and update mechanisms.